kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ### Week 9

-- Branch Manager ensures automation ready to enforce labeling and other release policies
+- Branch Manager ensures automation is ready to enforce labeling and other release policies
 - The once-weekly release meeting schedule now shifts to M, W, F and becomes burndown-specific (the template should be used from here forward and will need to be updated ahead of the meeting, which takes about 10 minutes for the lead, and less for the other team members)
 - Make sure everyone knows the docs deadline (PRs ready for review) is coming the following Friday.
 - Prepare for x.y.0-beta.1 release (week 10), ensuring x.y-blocking, master-blocking, and master-upgrade dashboards are 100% green, or all failures have issues filed and are being actively worked.